Robust Empirical Risk Minimization with Tolerance: Tolerant PAC learning

 \citet{Urner22} employs a \textit{sampling oracle} for $U$ which allows the learner to sample points at uniform from the set $U_x$ for any point $x$.
 In their setting, $U_x$ is constrained to be a closed ball of known radius centered at $x$, and consequently the sampling oracle selects points from the uniform distribution over the ball.
 We say that a robust learner is in the \textit{sampling model} if its only way of interacting with the regions $U_x$ is through a sampling oracle.

 In our setting, where $U_x$ can be an arbitrary regions, sampling oracles pose a significant challenge -- there exists choices of $U$ for which tolerant PAC learning requires an exponential number of queries to the sampling oracle.
-We state this as a proposition with the proof in Appendix \ref{app: lower bound}. \begin{prop} For any $D>10\gamma > 0$, there exists a hypothesis class $\mathcal{H}$ and a set of robustness regions, $U$ such that the following holds.
-There exist constants $\epsilon$ and $\delta$, along with a data distribution $\cD$, such that for any $n > 0$, any learner $L$ that achieves with probability at least $1-\delta$ over $S \sim \cD^n$ must make at least $\Omega\left(\left(\frac{D}{\gamma}\right)^d\right)$ sampling oracle calls. \end{prop}
+We state this as a proposition with the proof deferred to Appendix \ref{app: lower bound}. \begin{prop} For any $D>10\gamma > 0$, there exists a hypothesis class $\mathcal{H}$ and a set of robustness regions, $U$ such that the following holds.
+There exist constants $\epsilon$ and $\delta$ such that for any $n > 0$, any learner $L$ on $n$ samples that achieves